 For return shipping I use USPS for all shipping.
 If you want to use another carrier then you will have to arrange everything for shipping, meaning I hand the box to the driver, get a receipt and nothing else.

-If, for any reason, I cannot rebuild your motor or I cannot salvage an exact substitute, then I'll return your motor at no charge what-so-ever, unless it was expedited service.
+If, for any reason, I cannot rebuild your motor or I cannot salvage an exact substitute, then I'll return your motor at no charge what-so-ever.

-I would like payment by money order, certified check, personal check, business check, or through Pay Pal or Square, which is the only way I take credit cards.
+I would like payment by, certified check, personal check, business check, or through Pay Pal or Square, which is the only way I take credit cards.
 I do prefer a check over Pay Pal or Square because Pay Pal and Square take 3%.
-I only take credit cards if you are in the USA or Canada.
 The 3% is added to the total bill if you use a credit card.
-With Pay Pal you can pay me directly using "friends and family" where you absorb all fees and I'm paid the full amount.
-There would be nothing added amount to the final fill if you absorb all fees.
-Here you log on to Pay Pal and send me the full amount of my bill, so there is no E-voice coming from me with this method and you will be charged all Pay Pal fees on top of my final bill.
 With either Pay Pal or Square, I will send an invoice to your E-mail address.
 Here you are dealing directly with either service and not me.
-You do have to be a member of Pay Pal in order to issue a payment but you may use Square without any membership or additional Square fees but the 3% will be added to your total bill as with Pay Pal.
-With Square, I can also take the credit card information which includes the number, expiration date and the last 3 or 4 #'s of the security code from the back of the card BUT that adds 3.5% to the final bill.
-I'd prefer to avoid this method but it is an option.
+You do not have to be a member of Pay Pal or Square in order to issue a payment but the 3% will be added to your total bill.
 All of the added fees are exactly what either service charges me for taking your credit card.

-My main Web site is located at http://www.atmosman.com/ Main FTP site is located at http://home.earthlink.net/~atmosman/earthpdf.html
+My main Web site is located at http://www.atmosman.com/ Main FTP site is located at http://www.atmosman.com/earthpdf.html